 50. What is a moment in time where you felt like you were at your very best?

-Everyone has moments in life where they feel as though they are operating at their best.
-It’s those moments when you are in the zone.
-Maybe it’s when you were completely focused on solving a problem at work, or playing with your children.
+Its normal to have moments in your life where you felt like you were really operating at your best.
+It’s those moments when you are truly in the zone.
+Whether you were completely focused on solving a problem at work, or playing with your children.
 What is your favorite time where you felt you were at your very best?

 51. What are some of your personal ethics or values?